jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 This post is likely very much just going to be a long, rambling, lightly edited series of notes to myself as I go through trying to solve the challenges.
 Hopefully, that stream-of-consciousness style will actually be of help to someone, though.
 With any luck, I'll end up including the missing piece of the puzzle for someone else looking at one of the challenges, and enable them to go solve it themselves.   **Be warned, though:  I'm not going to attempt to redact or hide things in this post, so there will probably be a bunch of spoilers littered throughout.**

+For reference, I ran OJS locally via Docker, using the Docker image tagged `v15.0.0`, with hash _178d89b55c46ae8b4167ddb28ce52ab4284ebce0766575c3943367ff09e27c97_.
+By the time I started working on this blog post, a whole new major release had already come out, but I started the series with v15, so I'll stick with it.
+I activated said Docker image using the command `docker run --rm -p 3000:3000 bkimminich/juice-shop:v15.0.0`.
+I accessed the running OJS instance through my browser at `http://localhost:3000`.

+If you're interested in having a go at the OJS yourself, you should definitely check out the companion guide available (as of the time of writing) at https://pwning.owasp-juice.shop/companion-guide/latest/index.html.
+It also includes solutions, though I imagine there are also plenty of other blog posts and the like out there which give much better explanations of how to solve challenges than I do.

 ## Wait, what happened to parts three, four and five?

 When I started on this blog series, I intended to spend a few posts exploring different ways to deploy the OJS to AWS.
 I did indeed do a bit of that in [post two](../two).
 It turns out, however, that this was both more complicated and fiddly than I had anticipated, and moreover that it is actually really interminably dull to me.
 Cloud deployments are, of course, a very important aspect of modern software development, but they're not something which excites me in the slightest.
 Rather, it's the application security aspects of all this that I'm interested in.